Quick Start Guide

 What This Configuration Does

-The configuration demonstrates ModelKnife's dual lifecycle approach:
+The configuration demonstrates ModelKnife's dual lifecycle approach without introducing extra cloud services on the first run:

 Services (Infrastructure - Deploy Once)